massivemadness/Fragula/README.md

 ### Page Transitions

 You may want to know when the scrolling offset changes to make smooth transitions inside your fragment view.
-To start listening scroll events, you need to call `findSwipeController()` as shown below:
+To start listening scroll events you need to retrieve `SwipeController` and set `OnSwipeListener` as shown below:

+*Note: Currently shared element transitions between destinations is not supported in any form.*

 ```kotlin
 class DetailFragment : Fragment(R.layout.fragment_detail) {